Client Access - Roles and Publish Toggle

 The person receives an email with a link to create their account.
 Once they sign in, they see only what their role permits.

-Site assignment: The site's Clients tab can hold both Client and LiteClient accounts.
-Any client-facing user assigned there can see that site's published incidents.
+Site assignment: The site's Clients tab holds the client accounts assigned to that site.
+Any assigned client user can see that site's published incidents.
 To manage this, open the site's detail page and use the Clients tab.

 The Publish Toggle